 Browse courses to find something that interests you.

-this course is for you if you are curious about genetics and genomics and some of the people who work at the interface between science and families, then this taster course is for you.
+If you are curious about genetics and genomics and some of the people who work at the interface between science and families, then this taster course is for you.

 Alison is leading the establishment of a Master of Genetic Counselling in the Graduate School of Health.
 Alison came to UTS from Genetic Health Services New Zealand, where she worked as a senior genetic counsellor.
 Alison has held several positions with the Australasian Society of Genetic Counsellors (ASGC) and the Human Genetics Society of Australasia (HGSA) during the past ten years, including chairing the ASGC between 2014-2016, and the HGSA Board of Censors in Genetic Counselling during the period when the training and certification guidelines underwent a substantial review.
 She was involved in the accreditation of Master of Genetic Counselling training programs.
 Alison is currently a member of a working group that is preparing an application for professional regulation of genetic counsellors.
 Alison’s research interests include genetic counsellor education and training, as well as understanding more about the ways in which genetic counsellors roles are evolving.